 Filled Won Ton Cups turkey pork beef

 Making Filled Wonton Cups is, in itself kind of a money saving proposition.
 And while Wonton Wrappers aren’t dirt cheap (look for them, along with other Asian ingredients around the Lunar New Year when Asian items are often on special and often unadvertised) buying them and using them instead of the premade shells from the frozen section is so much more inexpensive.

-So whether you are making appetizers for a few or for a crowd, Filled Wonton Cups offer you options to make partially ahead, and gives you a lot of versatility at varying price points.
+So whether you are making appetizers for a few or for a crowd, Filled Wonton Cups offer you options to make partially ahead and give you a lot of versatility at varying price points.
 You can’t ask for more than that!
-Well you can ask that they are easy for guests to help themselves, that they can sit on a table or a buffet for awhile, and that they are easy to pick up and eat out of hand in just a bite or two.
-Check, check and check.
+Well, you can ask that they are easy for guests to help themselves, that they can sit on a table or a buffet for a while, and that they are easy to pick up and eat out of hand in just a bite or two.
+Check, check, and check.

+Filled Won Ton Cups turkey pork beef